Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Optical Simulation Framework

 \subsection{Experimental Comparison of SiPM Response to LXe Scintillation}

-To compare the performance of FBK and HPK SiPMs in liquid xenon, we used external $^{137}$Cs (\SI{662}{keV} \cite{NNDC}) and $^{133}$Ba gamma sources to generate scintillation light in LoLX.
+To compare the performance of FBK and HPK SiPMs in liquid xenon, external $^{137}$Cs (\SI{662}{keV}) and $^{133}$Ba gamma sources have been used to generate scintillation light in LoLX.
 The $^{133}$Ba source emits gamma rays at several energies, with its most prominent line at \SI{356}{keV} \cite{NNDC}.
-Before data-taking, the gain of the detector is balanced by measuring the breakdown voltage for each channel, to supply a constant overvoltage for each device.
-Channel specific SPE calibration allows for estimation of the number of PE in each SiPM and PMT channel.
+Before data-taking, the gain of the detector is balanced by measuring the breakdown voltage for each channel to supply a constant overvoltage for each device.
+Channel-specific SPE calibration allows for estimation of the number of PE in each SiPM and PMT channel.
 This enables a direct comparison of the measured scintillation light yield between photosensor groups.

-To directly compare the performance of the two SiPM types, we prepared a 2D distribution, representing the total signal, with pulse charge estimation, detected by FBK devices versus HPK devices, in Figure~\ref{fig:gamma_correlations}.
-The total charge measured in each SiPM type is normalized by the total surface area of its functioning sensors on an event-by-event basis.
-We define this as the number of operational sensors multiplied by the nominal surface area per sensor; this method accounts for any disabled or non-operational channels but does not include a correction for the fill factor of Single-photon avalanche diode (SPADs) within the SiPM.
+Figure~\ref{fig:HPK_vs_FBK_Comparison} shows the direct comparison between the two types of SiPMs by plotting a 2D distribution, representing the pulse charge estimation detected by FBK devices versus HPK devices.
+The total charge measured by each SiPM vendor group is normalized by the corresponding operational sensor area.
+The area is calculated as the number of operational sensors multiplied by the nominal \(6~\mathrm{mm}\times 6~\mathrm{mm}\) surface area of each sensor.
+This normalization accounts for disabled or non-operational channels but does not correct for the SPAD fill factor within each SiPM.

 The red line represents an orthogonal distance regression (ODR) linear fit to the data, revealing the correlation between charge detection in the two sensor types.
-ODR was used because both detector types (on each axis) have similar measurement uncertainties, arising from position variation and charge reconstruction.
+ODR was used because both detector types (shown on either axis) have similar measurement uncertainties, arising from position variation and charge reconstruction of the external source.

-The breakdown voltage was measured with relatively coarse \SI{0.5}{V} sampling steps, resulting in a systematic uncertainty of $\pm$\SI{0.5}{V} in the nominal operating voltage.
-We used the \textsc{Chroma} simulation (described in Section~\ref{sec:chroma_simu}) to calculate the impact of variation in PDE across this overvoltage range.